Foreword

 Specialization axes

-Three axes apply across most of Cluster A and parts of D and E. v0.3 makes them explicit:
+Three axes apply across most of Cluster A and parts of D and E. v0.3 made them explicit; v0.4 retains them:

 Axis 1: Pre-sales vs. Post-sales.
 Anthropic's Applied AI Architect (pre-sales technical advisor) is structurally different from Anthropic's Solutions Architect (post-sales delivery).
 Different supply pools, different career paths, different compensation curves.